 The encore piece I began with eventually became the final movement of Set The Wild Echoes Flying and I called it The Horns of Elfland.
 This movement has the added dimension of a backdrop of sound, a drone, which can be provided by any combination of instruments capable of sustaining a concert C very quietly for a few minutes.
 So far I have performed it with a string orchestra, string quartet, four tubas, four horns, 12 horns and 30 horns.
 I’m not sure which I like best as they all seemed to work equally well.

-My thanks to Alison Balsom and the London Chamber Orchestra: for getting me started.
+Alison Balsom and the London Chamber Orchestra for getting me started.